Intro to Wellness: Sweetgrass

 You can also use it whenever you want as an incense or air freshener!

-Think of our "Wellness Wannabe" blog series as a beginner’s guide to wellness and holistic ideas.
-We’ll be teaching you things like… how to use crystals to your benefit, how to cleanse a person with sage, how to build a crystal grid, how to use self care tools to decrease stress, etc. This series is all about helping wellness wannabes become wellness pros!
+Think of our "Intro to Wellness" blog series as a beginner's guide to wellness and holistic ideas.
+We'll be teaching you things like… how to use crystals to your benefit, how to cleanse a person with sage, how to build a crystal grid, how to use self-care tools to decrease stress, etc. This series is all about helping wellness wannabes become wellness pros!